First passage time properties of diffusion with a broad class of stochastic diffusion coefficients: FPT properties

 Thus, the cumulative probability of a particle arriving early at the absorbing boundary for diffusion with a stochastic DC exceeds that of the corresponding diffusion with ensemble-averaged diffusivity.

-Next, we derive an expression for the excess cumulative probability of early arriving particles.
+Next, we derive an expression for the excess cumulative probability of early-arriving particles.
 By the variable transformation $ t''(\omega ) = \int_{0}^{t} D(t';\omega ) dt' / x_{0}^{2} $, we obtain the cumulative probability of particles arrived at the boundary by time $ t $:

 where $ \mathrm{erfc} (\cdot ) $ is the complementary error function.
 Similarly, from Eq.~(\ref{eq:fptdd}), by the variable transformation $ t'' = \int_{0}^{t} \left\langle D(t') \right\rangle dt' / x_{0}^{2} $, for the corresponding diffusion with ensemble-averaged diffusivity, we obtain the cumulative probability of particles arrived at the boundary by time $ t $: